xcq-ca/starter-hugo-academic/content/project/butterfly-abundance/index.md

   preview_only: false
   caption: Photo by Gary Yost on Unsplash
   alt_text: Zebra butterfly.
 Photo by Gary Yost on Unsplash
-weight: 85
-summary: To what extent can roadside areas provide habitat for butterflies, and what effect do different mowing intervals have on these areas?
 ---
+To what extent can roadside areas provide habitat for butterflies, and what effect do different mowing intervals have on these areas?